WalletScrutiny/WalletScrutinyCom/_hardware/cypherockx1.md

 ## Reproducibility

 In its [2020 Bitcointalk.org ANN post](https://bitcointalk.org/index.php?topic=5225800.0), Cypherock claims that the hardware wallet **will** be open source.
 It also makes this claim on [its website](https://twitter.com/BitcoinWalletz/status/1462700172719243266).
 The product is still in pre-order.
 We were able to locate Cypherock's Github page, but there was [no corresponding repository](https://twitter.com/BitcoinWalletz/status/1462694293085118466) specifically for its hardware wallet.

+But with that said, this hardware wallet has not yet been released.